-Introduction to Data Analysis PSYO 271-S101, Winter Term 2, 2023/24
+Introduction to Data Analysis PSYO 271-101, Winter Term 2, 2024/25

-I would like to respectfully acknowledge that UBC Okanagan is situated in the territory of the Syilx Okanagan Nation and their peoples who are the traditional owners and caretakers of these lands.
+I would like to acknowledge that UBC Okanagan is situated in the territory of the Syilx Okanagan Nation and their peoples.
+I would also like to acknowledge that you are joining us today from many places, near and far, and acknowledge the traditional owners and caretakers of those lands.